 - Chapter 1, Scope, describes the scope of this specification. - Chapter 2, Notation, introduces the notation that is used throughout this specification. - Chapter 3, Organization, describes the contents of each of the chapters within this specification. - Chapter 4, Acknowledgements, offers a note of thanks to people and projects. - Chapter 5, Language Overview, describes Chapel at a high level. - Chapter 6, Lexical Structure, describes the lexical components of Chapel. - Chapter 7, Types, describes the types in Chapel and defines the primitive and enumerated types. - Chapter 8, Variables, describes variables and constants in Chapel. - Chapter 9, Conversions, describes the legal implicit and explicit conversions allowed between values of different types.
 Chapel does not allow for user-defined conversions. - Chapter 10, Expressions, describes the non-parallel expressions in Chapel. - Chapter 11, Statements, describes the non-parallel statements in Chapel. - Chapter 12, Modules, describes modules in Chapel., Chapel modules allow for name space management. - Chapter 13, Functions, describes functions and function resolution in Chapel. - Chapter 14, Tuples, describes tuples in Chapel. - Chapter 15, Classes, describes reference classes in Chapel. - Chapter 16, Records, describes records or value classes in Chapel. - Chapter 17, Unions, describes unions in Chapel. - Chapter 18, Ranges, describes ranges in Chapel. - Chapter 19, Domains, describes domains in Chapel.
 Chapel domains are first-class index sets that support the description of iteration spaces, array sizes and shapes, and sets of indices. - Chapter 20, Arrays, describes arrays in Chapel.
-Chapel arrays are more general than in most languages including support for multidimensional, sparse, associative, and unstructured arrays. - Chapter 21, Iterators, describes iterator functions. - Chapter 22, Generics, describes Chapel's support for generic functions and types. - Chapter 23, Input and Output, describes support for input and output in Chapel, including file input and output...
+Chapel arrays are more general than in most languages including support for multidimensional, sparse, associative, and unstructured arrays. - Chapter 21, Iterators, describes iterator functions. - Chapter 22, Generics, describes Chapel's support for generic functions and types. - Chapter 23, Input and Output, describes support for input and output in Chapel, including file input and output... - Chapter 24, Task Parallelism and Synchronization, describes task-parallel expressions and statements in Chapel as well as synchronization constructs, atomic variables, and the atomic statement.

-- Chapter 24, Task Parallelism and Synchronization, describes task-parallel expressions and statements in Chapel as well as synchronization constructs, atomic variables, and the atomic statement. - Chapter 25, Data Parallelism, describes data-parallel expressions and statements in Chapel including reductions and scans, whole array assignment, and promotion. - Chapter 26.1, Locales, describes constructs for managing locality and executing Chapel programs on distributed-memory systems. - Chapter 27, Domain Maps, describes Chapel's domain map construct for defining the layout of domains and arrays within a single locale and/or the distribution of domains and arrays across multiple locales. - Chapter 28, User-Defined Reductions and Scans, describes how Chapel programmers can define their own reduction and scan operators. - Chapter 29, User-Defined Domain Maps, describes how Chapel programmers can define their own domain maps to implement domains and arrays. - Chapter 30, Memory Consistency Model, describes Chapel's rules for ordering the reads and writes performed by a program's tasks. - Chapter 31 describes Chapel's interoperability features for combining Chapel programs with code written in different languages. - Chapter 32, Standard Modules, describes the standard modules that are provided with the Chapel language. - Chapter 33, Standard Distributions, describes the standard distributions (multi-locale domain maps) that are provided with the Chapel language. - Chapter 34, Standard Layouts, describes the standard layouts (single locale domain maps) that are provided with the Chapel language. - Appendix A, Collected Lexical and Syntax Productions, contains the syntax productions listed throughout this specification in both alphabetical and depth-first order.
+- Chapter 25, Data Parallelism, describes data-parallel expressions and statements in Chapel including reductions and scans, whole array assignment, and promotion. - Chapter 26, Locales, describes constructs for managing locality and executing Chapel programs on distributedmemory systems. - Chapter 27, Domain Maps, describes Chapel's domain map construct for defining the layout of domains and arrays within a single locale and/or the distribution of domains and arrays across multiple locales. - Chapter 28, User-Defined Reductions and Scans, describes how Chapel programmers can define their own reduction and scan operators. - Chapter 29, Memory Consistency Model, describes Chapel's rules for ordering the reads and writes performed by a program's tasks. - Chapter 30 describes Chapel's interoperability features for combining Chapel programs with code written in different languages. - Appendix A, Collected Lexical and Syntax Productions, contains the syntax productions listed throughout this specification in both alphabetical and depth-first order.